bobg/utreexo/Readme.md

-In a utreexo blockchain network, transactions do not merely specify the unique ID of the utxo they wish to spend: instead, they must specify its _proof_.
+In a utreexo blockchain network, transactions do not merely specify the unique ID of the utxo they wish to spend: they must also specify its _proof_.
 This allows nodes in the network both to check the validity of the utxo and to make the necessary changes to the Merkle trees involved.
 Those changes involve removing the spent utxos and reordering things to maintain the invariant of zero-or-one perfectly full Merkle binary trees of each size.
 At first glance this might seem impossible,